supertuxkart/stk-addons/README.md

 ### Database
-Currently we only support MySQL as database backend.
+Currently we only support MySQL as a database backend.
 A newer version `v5.5.3+` is required to have proper unicode support.

 You can generate the database (name it as you wish) using a tool like [phpMyAdmin](http://www.phpmyadmin.net/home_page/index.php) or with the mysql shell.
-With phpMyAdmin, import the [install.sql](install/install.sql) file found in the repository (in the `install` directory).
+Import the [install.sql](install/install.sql) file found in the repository (in the `install` directory).

 Register a new user using the web interface.
 Don't worry about configuring your email settings.
-After creating your user from the web interface (phpMyAdmin), you can change that user's role to 'admin', and set their 'active' value to 1.
+After creating your user, you can change that user's `role_id` to be 3 (see `roles` tables for other role id's), and  'is_active' value to 1.
 You can delete the relevant row in the 'verifications' table.
 You can login now with your new user.

-Alternatively, open a MySQL shell and create a database for STK Addons.
+#### Instructions for MySQL shell
 Add a new user with full access to the new database and import `install/install.sql` with ```use DATABASE_NAME; source install/install.sql;``` inside the MySQL shell or with ```mysql -u root -p -h DATABASE_HOST DATABASE_NAME < install/install.sql``` in a normal shell.